Minimal Length Effect on Thermodynamics and Weak Cosmic Censorship Conjecture in anti-de Sitter Black Holes via Charged Particle Absorption: Deformed Hamilton-Jacobi Equation in a RN-AdS Black Hole

 The metric of a Reissner-Nordstr\"{o}m anti-de Sitter (RN-AdS) black hole in $\left( 3+1\right) $ curved spacetime is given by

 with the electromagnetic potential

 where

 \ $l$ is the AdS radius, and $M$ and $Q$ are the ADM mass and charge of the black hole, respectively.
 The AdS radius $l$ is related to the cosmological constant as $\Lambda=-3/l^{2}$.
-The equation $h\left( r\right) =0$ has two positive real roots $r_{+}$ and $r_{-}$, where the maximum root $r_{+}$ represents the radius of the event horizon.
+When the black hole is non-extremal, the equation $h\left( r\right) =0$ has two positive real roots $r_{+}$ and $r_{-}$, where the maximum root $r_{+}$ represents the radius of the event horizon.
+When the black hole is extremal, $h\left( r\right) =0$ only possesses a single root $r_{+}$.
 The mass of the RN-AdS black hole can be expressed in terms of $r_{+}$

 The Hawking temperature of the AdS-RN black hole is given by